|

 provide us on

-these art deco ceramic clocks and the Josef Strnact manufacture, including:
+these faience clocks and on the Josef Strnact company,

 We would be really grateful if you could